 Takeaways from this area of the law on creditors and community property

-Tip towards planning in regard to community property and creditors
+Tip towards planning regarding community property and creditors

-A premarital property agreement can allocate the responsibility to pay debts and shoulder responsibility to pay a certain debt just as easily as it can divide property.
-If you have some exposure to creditors that you do not want to make your spouse potentially liable under you should consider having a premarital property agreement completed.
+A premarital property agreement can allocate the responsibility to pay debts and shoulder responsibility to pay a particular debt just as quickly as it can divide the property.
+If you have some exposure to creditors that you do not want to make your spouse potentially liable under, you should consider completing a premarital property agreement.

-Likewise, if you are concerned about being held accountable for the actions of your spouse then you should talk to your fiancé about this possibility.
-Not knowing is the worst position to be in so at least ask about this subject prior to marriage.
+Likewise, if you are concerned about being held accountable for your spouse's actions, then you should talk to your fiancé about this possibility.
+Not knowing is the worst position to be in, so ask about this subject before marriage.
 It can save you both heartache and frustration once you are married.

 Recently our office assisted a couple where the wife was a physician.
-While she and the hospital where she worked did have extensive insurance in place to protect her and her employer, the couple thought it smart to attempt to protect their assets from medical malpractice claims.
-We agreed and helped to negotiate a partition and exchange agreement for the spouses.
+While she and the hospital where she worked did have comprehensive insurance to protect her and her employer, the couple thought it wise to attempt to protect their assets from medical malpractice claims.
+We agreed and helped negotiate a partition and exchange agreement for the spouses.

-The home of this couple was transferred completely to the physician-wife due to the fact that the home was not subject to being taken away from them in a potential lawsuit.
-To make up for the fact that her husband lost out on any of the community property benefits of owning a home, the wife transferred her community property interest in an equal amount of property (and some separate property as well to even it out) to the husband.
+This couple's home was transferred entirely to the physician-wife because the home was not subject to being taken away from them in a potential lawsuit.
+To make up for the fact that her husband lost out on any of the community property benefits of owning a home, the wife transferred her community property interest in an equal amount of property (and some separate property to even it out) to the husband.